JialiZhang1016/SubspaceIndexing_StiefelGrassmann/README.md

 <b>Subspace indexing on Stiefel and Grassmann manifolds</b>

-a project by Wenqing Hu, Tiefeng Jiang and Li Zhu
+a project by Wenqing Hu, Tiefeng Jiang, Li Zhu, Birendra Kathariya and Vikram Abrol

 <b>(a) folder "matlab_code"</b>